 Setting Description and usage metadata-url The IdP's URI for publishing IdP metadata.
 Part of the pairing process.
 If this is set, there is no need to set metadata.
 Using this option, the URL must be available and respond with a valid XML or ALM Octane will not start.
 Any valid URL is accepted.
 You can define the SAML metadata descriptor resource with either this setting, or the saml idp metadata setting.
 Mandatory, if saml idp metadata is not defined.
-Example: http://my-server.company-infra.net:8080/auth/realms/Dev/protocol/saml/descriptor metadata Base 64 encoded XML of the SAML metadata descriptor from the IdP.
+Example: http://my-server.company-infra.net:8080/auth/realms/Dev/protocol/saml/descriptor Note: Only one of the parameters metadata or metadata-url should be defined.
+If the sso_configuration validator is disabled and both parameters are defined, the URL defined in saml idp metadata-url will be ignored. metadata Base 64 encoded XML of the SAML metadata descriptor from the IdP.
 This should be used if the IdP metadata URL cannot be accessed from the ALM Octane server.
-If metadata is provided using this setting, the URL defined in saml idp metadata-url is ignored.
 You can define the SAML metadata descriptor resource with either this setting, or the saml idp metadata-url setting.
 Mandatory, if saml idp metadata-url is not defined.
-Mapping section user-name The parameter in the SAML response which maps to the user name. user-name The parameter in the SAML response which maps to the user name.
-Valid values are: user-name user-name Valid values are: user-name Valid values are: • '{\$id}'.
+Note: Only one of the parameters metadata or metadata-url should be defined.
+If the sso_configuration validator is disabled and both parameters are defined, the URL defined in saml idp metadata-url will be ignored.
+Mapping section user-name The parameter in the SAML response which maps to the user name.
+Valid values are: • ' {\$id} '.
 Mapping is to the NameID in the SAML response's subject.
-Default. user-name Valid values are: '{\$id}'.
-Mapping is to the NamelD in the SAML response's subject.
-Default. userName.
+Default. • userName.
 Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML Valid values are: '{\$id}'.
-Mapping is to the NameID in the SAML response's subject.
-Default. userName.
-Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML response, does not require quotes.
-The attribute in the SAML response's attribute statement that maps to the user's Valid values are: '{\$id}'.
-Mapping is to the NameID in the SAML response's subject.
-Default. userName.
-Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML response, does not require quotes.
-The attribute in the SAML response's attribute statement that maps to the user's UUID.
-Valid values are: '{\$id}'.
-Mapping is to the NameID in the SAML response's subject.
-Default. userName.
-Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML response, does not require quotes.
-The attribute in the SAML response's attribute statement that maps to the user's UUID.
-Optional. uuid Valid values are: '{\$id}'.
-Mapping is to the NamelD in the SAML response's subject.
-Default. userName.
-Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML response, does not require quotes.
-The attribute in the SAML response's attribute statement that maps to the user's UUID.
+Changing the default to a property name, such as userName , in the SAML response, does not require quotes. uuid The attribute in the SAML response's attribute statement that maps to the user's UUID.
 Optional.
-Default: uuid The attribute in the SAML response's attribute statement that maps to the user's uuid Valid values are: '{\$id}'.
-Mapping is to the NameID in the SAML response's subject.
-Default. userName.
-Mapping is to the username in the SAML attribute statement.
-Changing the default to a property name, such as userName, in the SAML response, does not require quotes.
-The attribute in the SAML response's attribute statement that maps to the user's UUID.
+Default: uuid

+Setting Description and usage

+mail The attribute in the SAML response's attribute statement that maps to the user's email address.

 Optional.
-Default: uuid The attribute in the SAML response's attribute statement that maps to the user's email address.

-Setting Description and usage
+Default: mail

 first-name The attribute in the SAML response's attribute statement that maps to the user's first name.

 Optional.

 Default: firstName

 last-name The attribute in the SAML response's attribute statement that maps to the user's last name.

 Optional.

 Default: lastName

 full-name The attribute in the SAML response's attribute statement that maps to the user's full name.

 Optional.

 Default: fullName

 Logging settings

 directory The directory in which to create the SSO log files.

 Optional.
 If the value is empty then the default logging directory will be used.

 Default: < log folder>/sso

 logging-level Logging level.
 Possible values are:

 • SEVERE

 • INFO

 • WARNING

 • ALL

 Optional.

 Default: WARNING